-Hens and chicks shouldn't be too difficult to dislodge the hen from her perch in the pot because she will most likely be a brownish-black color and feel dry to the touch at this point.
+Hens and chicks shouldn't be too difficult to dislodge the hen from her perch in the pot because she will most likely be brownish-black and feel dry to the touch.

-After you have moved your hens and chicks to their new homes, provide them plenty of water.
+After moving your hens and chicks to their new homes, please provide them plenty of water.
 After that, you should wait until the soil has completely dried up before watering hens and chicks again.
 Hens and chicks are resistant to drought and will flourish in high temperatures.

 Instructions On How To Take Care Of Hens And Chicks